EthanMcBloxxer/ethanmcbloxxer.github.io/published/2021-3-27-dont-link-to-here.md

----
-layout: post
-title: Don't link to "Here"
+# Don't link to "Here"
-subtitle: You shouldn't use "here" for links
+*Why you shouldn't use "here" for links*
----
+*Created on March 27th, 2021*

 TL;DR: Stop saying you can download something [here](https://example.com/) or that you should [click here](https://example.com/) to see something since it doesn't make sense in most occasions, like mobile devices, screen readers, and grammar cohesion.